pretix/pretix-docs/docs/guides/pretixscan/android.md

     The scanner works much more quickly and reliably than the camera.
     Thus, you should always use the scanner at your check-in.

-    In order to make sure that you are using the scanner, open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner, and then tap :btn:Settings:.
+    In order to ensure that you are using the scanner, open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner, and then tap :btn:Settings:.
     Scroll to the section titled "User interface".
     Ensure that the box next to "Use device camera" is **unchecked**.

-pretixSCAN will start accessing the scanner or camera instantly once you have granted permission.
+Once you have granted permission, pretixSCAN will start accessing the scanner or camera instantly.
 It will also display a text box telling you to create a new device in our organizer account in the pretix backend.
 The next section is going to tell you how to do that.